-Richard is a member of the Audit and Assurance Committee and Operations Committee.
+Adrian is a member of the Audit and Assurance and Development Committees.

-David is a member of the Audit and Assurance Committee and Fundraising, Research and Advocacy Committee.
+Saba is a member of the Audit and Assurance Committee and Operations Committees.

-Rebekah is a member of the Fundraising, Research and Advocacy Committee and Nominations and Renumerations Committee.
+Andy is a member of the Audit and Assurance and Development Committees.

-Mary is chair of the Audit and Assurance Committee and a member of the Development Committee.
+Sue is a member of the Audit and Assurance Committee and Chair of Operations Committee.

 Phil Riman is a Solicitor and currently the CEO of the specialist corporate and technology law firm, White & Black.
 Having established that firm in 2007, he led its growth and eventual merger with a listed, global, professional services group in 2018.
 Previously Phil worked as legal counsel at 3i, the global private equity group, supporting its business in the UK and the US.
 As a lawyer, he advises on domestic and cross-border transactions and is ranked as one of the UK’s leading venture capital practitioners.